Current Repo Rate: 2022_WC

 Reverse Repo Rate 3.35%

-An increase in Repo Rate occurs when the central bank intends to control inflation or increase the liquidity of banks.
+An increase in the Repo Rate occurs when the central bank intends to control inflation or increase the liquidity of banks.
 The RBI increases the Repo Rate when they need to control prices and restrict borrowings.

 Repo_Rate_Relatedarticles_WC